Like, how do you know what is resident-related damage that they should be charged for, during…

 Like when I walk in and see, you know, kind of dirt everywhere or, you know, stains left in the kitchen.

-Things like that, like this and this, then I’m going to change that to the tenant.
+Things like that, like this and this, then I’m going to change that to the resident.

-If I see big scuff marks on the wall, where people were moving furniture, or hanging pictures or something, I’m going to charge that to the tenant.
+If I see big scuff marks on the wall, where people were moving furniture, or hanging pictures or something, I’m going to charge that to the resident.

 But really, if it’s just like big scuff marks,.